-As long as an Android device is rooted, the heap size can be configured by editing the build.prop file.
-An easy to use App that integrates build.prop editing is Kernel Adiutor, a kernel/device manager App that is also Open Source.
-For more information about build.prop editing, you can read this article on DroidViews.
+As long as an Android device is rooted, the heap size can be configured by editing the build. prop file.
+An easy-to-use app that integrates build.prop editing is Kernel Adiutor, a kernel/device manager App that is also Open Source.
+For more information about build.prop editing, you can read our tutorial.

 The two special build.prop properties that control the VM heap size are the following: